barvch/generador-de-sandbox/recursos/UserManual/README.md

 The workflow of the tool is the following:

-* **Hyper-V Rol Check**.
-The tool validate if tool is running in a Windows Server 2019 environment and checks that the Hyper-V Role is installed in host, if not, it will be installed in the host and a reboot is necessary in order to apply changes.
+* **Hyper-V Rol Check**: The tool validate if tool is running in a Windows Server 2019 environment and checks that the Hyper-V Role is installed in host, if not, it will be installed in the host and a reboot is necessary in order to apply changes.
 Once it boots, you must run the tool a second time.

-* **Data validation**.
-Before any VM is created, the tool validates every single field according following requirements:
+* **Data validation**: Before any VM is created, the tool validates every single field according following requirements:

-    - **Generic values** -> Data related with host machine available resources and file storage.
+    - **Generic values**: Data related with host machine available resources and file storage.
-    - **Dependent values** -> Specific data for each operating system.
+    - **Dependent values**: Specific data for each operating system.
-    - **Services** -> Specific data per service.
+    - **Services**: Specific data per service.

     > There are several values that are set over the validation flow, those values and specific information about each field are documented in [The input file] section.

 * **Data printing and confirmation**.
 The tool allow to check all data for each or all virtual machines before create them.
 * **Hyper-V machine creation**.
-Once one or all virtual machines are validated, hardware requirements are set with virtual hard drive exception.
+Once one or all virtual machines are validated, hardware requirements are set.
+The only exception is the hard drive, which is attached later during creation of the VM.

 > Hardware that is set:
 > * Amount and size of virtual disks.